 Regading the pea and rice protein blend offered in the vegan version, I find this to be one of the best solutions.
 Pea protein is a great protein source of all essential amino acids (EAA), but falls short in methoinine.
 Amino acid, which rice protein is rich on.
 Brands like the European giant Huel use a similar blend.

-As per quantity, Saturo Powder offers 22-25g of protein per 500kcal serving, which would equate to a total of 88-100g a day.
-While this is within the EU and US recommended 0.8kg per kg of bodyweight rule; I consider it to be too low.
+As per quantity, Saturo Powder 2.0 offers 25g of protein per 500kcal serving (as opposed to 22g), which would equate to a total of 100g a day.
+This is within the EU and US recommended 0.8kg per kg of bodyweight rule.

 Recent studies have argued that the recommendation should be higher, particularly if you are an active individual (look for 1.6 to 2.2g per kg of bodyweight).
 It has even been suggested, that high protein diets will help you lose weight and decrease muscle atrophy.